tysonite/asn1-compiler/README.md

 To run unit tests execute command: `./tests/TestBER`.

 # Generate Debian/Ubuntu runtime package
 The runtime library uses CPack (feature of CMake) to generate an installable Debian package.
-If compilation of runtime library was succeded, execute `make package` to create it.
+If compilation of runtime library was successful, execute `make package` to create it.